Skip to content

 “This year alone, our students have solved world problems through a virtual exchange with students in Morocco and Egypt, have compared their educational experiences with visiting scholars from China, have met with Rwandan genocide experts and survivors, as well as discussed food security with fellows from Tanzania and Kenya,” he said.
 “Through these powerful experiences in collaboration with MSU, our students are empowered to be globally competent citizens and effective 21st century leaders who will lead our world to a bright future.”

-2024 Award Recipients
+2025 Award Recipients

-University Distinguished Professor, Department of Microbiology, Genetics, and Immunology
+University Distinguished Professor, Department of Integrative Biology

 College of Natural Science